Writing a custom model with the Model and Posterior Interfaces

 MC acquisition function will be optimized using samples from the posterior predictive

 some other analytic acquisition functions will also work).
-We follow this
+We use

 Predictive